erithobra/homework-react-styling/README.md

 1. A Footer component

 Your App component will have three children: Header, List, and the Footer component.
-The List component will have a child component, the Item component.
+The List component will have a child component, the Item component that will render the list item along with any votes that the item has gotten.
 It will also have a `handleItemUpVote` and `handleItemDownVote` method that will be passed down via props to the Item component.
+These methods will increase or decrease the votes for the list item which should dynamically update as you click up and down.

 **Required**
 - Your app should resemble the mockup as closely as possible.